 File Transfer Test Steps to Verify

-- Check if the uploaded file doesn’t get happened to some new name after upload.
+• Check if the uploaded file doesn’t happen to some new name after upload.

-- Check if the uploaded file location is not changed.
+• Check if the uploaded file location has not been changed.

 Conclusion

-So I hope that the test cases and the test steps for the execution help you.
-If you have any other questions or suggestions regarding the post, feel free to let me know in the comments.
+So, I hope the test cases and steps for the execution help you.
+Please let me know in the comments if you have any other questions or suggestions regarding the post.

 I’d appreciate your feedback and will try to improve the upcoming posts.
 Please share this page’s URL on social media with your friends and ask them to comment here.